Affiliate links on Android Authority may earn us a commission. Learn more.

 - A notification popup will follow.
 Tap Allow.

 - Your Fitbit and iPhone are now paired.

-A: If you don’t have the budget for an Apple Watch, the Sense and Versa 3 are good alternatives.
-Granted, you won’t get that seamless Apple ecosystem functionality between watchOS and iOS, Fitbit devices arguably pack better sleep tracking smarts and will go further between charges than the Apple Watch.
+If you don’t have the budget for an Apple Watch, the Sense and Versa 3 are good alternatives.
+Apple fails to offer affordable wearables, so iPhone owners may consider the Inspire 3 as a cheap fitness tracker.
+Granted, you won’t get that seamless Apple ecosystem functionality between watchOS and iOS.
+Fitbit devices include more detailed health tracking and will go further between charges than the Apple Watch.